Nano204/JalaUniversity_DevOps/2022114_HW/README.md

 # VirtualBox and Vagrant [14 Nov 2022 Homework]

+## The homework
+- Virtualization
+    1. Install VirtualBox in your machine
+    2. Install Vagrant in your machine
+    3. Stand up Fedora 35 VM Server
+    4. Stand up Ubuntu 20.04.x Server LTS VM
+- Concepts
+    + Investigate: What is software architecture and how it is related to Enterprise Architecture

 ## What is VirtualBox?

 VirtualBox is a hypervisor used to run operating systems in a special environment, called a virtual machine, on top of the existing operating system.